Does your Lead-to-Order process produce repeatable, scalable revenue?

 Process Integrity

 Does your CRM enforce your architecture — or does it reflect what reps chose to enter?
-Process Integrity defines how the Lead-to-Order architecture is maintained, governed, and trusted by the board.
+This dimension defines how the lead-to-order architecture is maintained, governed and trusted at board level.
+It determines CRM adoption rate, forecast credibility, and whether AI investment is operating on data that reflects reality.

 Not a discovery call.
-A structured conversation across seven areas: where revenue actually comes from, what the pipeline really looks like, how deals move through the business, what happens after the sale, how pricing works in practice, what the board is asking about, and where AI fits in.
+A structured conversation across seven areas: where revenue actually comes from, what the pipeline really looks like, how deals move through the business, what happens after the sale, how pricing works in practice, what the board is currently asking about, and where AI fits into your current or planned technology stack.
 Same structure, every engagement.
-No preparation required on your side.
+You talk about your business.

 Your Data Against the Market

-Everything you share is benchmarked against published data from KeyBanc, SaaS Capital, High Alpha, and Bessemer — combined with pattern recognition from 25 years of building and fixing revenue processes in the $5M–$50M band.
-AI-powered benchmarking compresses the analysis.
-The judgement comes from operator experience.
+Everything you share is benchmarked against published data from KeyBanc, SaaS Capital, High Alpha and Bessemer — combined with pattern recognition from 25 years of building and fixing revenue processes at O2, Vodafone, Symantec, Equifax and Staples.
+The judgement comes from operator experience, not from a consulting framework.

 Six Scores.
 Six Answers.

-Each part of the revenue process gets a score from 1 to 5, benchmarked against companies at your stage and in your sector.
-Each score comes with a written observation: something specific about your business that your internal team has not seen.
+Each architectural dimension is rated 0 to 4, benchmarked against companies at your stage and in your sector.
+Each score comes with a written finding: something specific about your business that your internal team has not been able to identify — because the problems sit between functions, not within any single one.
+Your composite L2O Index score is your AI readiness position.

 What the Gaps Are Costing You

-Your scores, your conversion rates, your pricing data, and your retention figures are run through a model that produces one number: the estimated quarterly revenue you are losing because of how the process is built.
-Not a theory.
-A figure from your own business.
+Your scores, your conversion rates, your pricing data and your retention figures are run through a model that produces one number: the estimated quarterly revenue your business is leaving on the table because of how the architecture is currently built.
+Not a generic benchmark.
+A figure calculated from your own business data.

 One Verdict.
 No Ambiguity.

-This is a complete Lead-to-Order Structural Assessment for an anonymised $7M Cloud ERP company.
-Every section, every score, every operator annotation, every cost quantification — exactly as delivered.
+A complete Lead-to-Order Structural Assessment for an anonymised $7M Cloud ERP company.
+Every section, every score, every operator annotation, every cost calculation — exactly as delivered.

 - Sequenced remediation roadmap to Revenue Machine

-- One of four verdicts — no hedge, no ambiguity
+- One of four architecture verdicts — no hedge, no ambiguity

 Anonymised.
 Delivered as PDF.
 No email required.

-Architecturally Misaligned.
-Pipeline Structure and Process Integrity are breaking the forecast.
+CRM-First Trap.
+Pipeline Structure and Process Integrity are breaking forecast credibility and making AI deployment premature.
 Quarterly revenue impact: estimated £180K–£240K.

-Michael Williamson narrates the sample assessment — explaining the structural patterns, the operator annotations, and how the cost quantification is derived from the company's own data.
+Michael Williamson narrates the sample assessment — explaining the structural patterns behind CRM adoption failure and AI investment underperformance, the operator annotations on each finding, and how the revenue cost is calculated from the company's own data rather than a generic benchmark.

-A 15-minute call to confirm this is right for your situation — before any fee is involved.
+The call confirms this is the right assessment for your situation before any fee is involved.
 No pitch.
 No pressure.
-You decide whether to proceed.
+If it is not right for you, Michael will say so directly.

-- Confirm the assessment is appropriate for your stage and sector
+- Confirm the assessment is right for your stage, sector and current technology investment

-- Understand exactly what you will receive and when
+- Understand exactly what you will receive — including your AI readiness position

-- Ask any questions about the methodology or process
+- Ask any questions about the methodology, the six dimensions or the process

-If the assessment does not show you something about your revenue process that your own team has missed, you pay nothing.
+If the assessment does not show you something about your lead-to-order architecture that your own team has not already identified — something specific, structural and costed from your own business data — you pay nothing.
 No forms.
 No conditions.
+No follow-up pitch.

 Five working days